Welcome to today's edition of the Rush 24-7 podcast.

 Still maintaining this.

-Uh and he got some sort of a prize, a Peabody prize or whatever at some point they circle the wagons around him.
+And he got some sort of a prize, a Peabody prize or whatever at some point.

 So controlling the institutions.

-I mean, in uh you in in certain cities you had, you know, a Democrat paper and a Republican paper, and they would cover the same event in two totally different ways on the front page, but uh that's that's not the case here.
+I mean, in certain cities, you had a Democrat paper and a Republican paper, and they would cover the same event in two totally different ways on the front page.

 But these people, I've never seen it this way.

-I've never seen the so-called mainstream media choose up sides so obviously and without uh any shame as uh as in this election cycle, and perhaps the last one as well, but this one uh succeeds the previous in terms of outrageousness.
+I've never seen the so-called mainstream media choose upsides so obviously and without any shame as in this election cycle and perhaps the last one as well.

-Uh and so that is an institution, too, that you would have to include in these list of institutions that the liberals seek to control to thwart the Democrat process.
+And so that is an institution, too, that you would have to include in these list of institutions that the liberals seek to control to thwart the Democrat process.

-I consider the use of all these polls never ending.
+I consider the use of all these polls never-ending.

-And the polls don't need don't mean anything.
+And the polls don't mean anything.

 They can't possibly.

-A poll in July is worthless in terms of actually forecasting the result, but it is very valuable if you can use it to influence public opinion in your favor, if you can use the poll to suppress and depress people who are opposite you politically, and that's what those polls have been used for.
+A poll in July is worthless in terms of actually forecasting a result, but it is very valuable if you can use it to influence public opinion in your favor, if you can use the poll to suppress and depress people who are opposite you politically.

 And this is nothing new in the terms of the polling use.

-Still think it's funny.
+I still think it's funny.

 Sorry.